+46 821 16 70 info@astondental.se

 There is no direct link with parodontitis and using snuff.
 Instead, you may experience local damage to the mucous membrane where the snuff is placed.

 It hurts to floss when you have gingivitis.
-It may also bleed more during the treatment itself, but you have to follow up and end the treatment The pain is like exercise pain, when your gums are in better condition it doesn't hurt anymore.
+It may also bleed more during the treatment itself, but don't stop because of this.
+The pain is like exercise pain, when the gums are in better condition it doesn't hurt anymore.
 With this treatment, the inflammation usually goes away in a few weeks.
+If you develop periodontal disease, it is very important that you clean your teeth thoroughly between treatments.
+Spend at least ten minutes a day on your teeth.
+Continue even when you are healthy again.
+Remember that the disease can recur if you don't take care of your oral hygiene.